Subscribe for updates and exclusive content

 What is a house concert?

-A house concert is exactly what the name says, a concert in someone’s house.
-It doesn’t have to specifically be in a house, it could be a backyard or even a community center or art gallery space.
-It is a concert outside of a traditional music venue.
+A house concert is exactly what the name says: a concert in someone’s house.
+It doesn’t have to specifically be in a house; it could be a back yard, a community center, or art gallery space.
+It's a concert outside of a traditional music venue.

-•It does not require a large fancy home or complex event planning; just a willingness to support live music
+•It doesn't require a large fancy home or complex event planning; just a willingness to support live music

 by providing both a location and inviting people to attend.